I have never met anyone who desired to fail in reaching their goals.

 That was a very focused goal.

-Every year on Veterans Day, I want to be able to fit into my Army dress blue uniform.
+Every year on Veterans Day, I want to fit into my Army dress blue uniform.

 That is the same concept.